 - All William King's Space Wolf novels are framed - the first two as his flashbacks because something reminded him, and the third as his recounting to younger Marines an episode as an explanation.

-- Michael Crichton's The 13th Warrior is framed as an analysis of an ancient manuscript written by an Arab traveling to Scandinavia.
+- Michael Crichton's Eaters Of The Dead is framed as an analysis of an ancient manuscript written by an Arab traveling to Scandinavia.